PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 10:56:23
+Last updated: 2024-04-11 10:56:59
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: The longer Cersei waits, the angrier she'll become, and anger makes her stupid.
+I much prefer angry and stupid to composed and cunning.  -  Tyrion Lannister